 The result of scanning electron microscope (SEM) image of magnetite before and after combine to zeolite can observe on Figure 2.
 Typical image shows that the particle of zeolite/magnetite composite more distribute uniformly than magnetite only.
-In the EDX in Table II was found that main component in magnetite was Fe, but after composite was formed by ratio 1:1 used magnetite as product VBM (P05) was dominated by SiO2 and Al2O3.
-These are zeolite component, so it could pre- SiO2 and Al2O3.
-These are zeolite component, so it could predicted that the magnetite may entranced into zeolite pore.
-Mean-d by Intionalized zeolites and iron oxide/zeolite composites, Tesis, Universitas of while the composite which was synthesized by coprecipitation (PH05) the main component was Fe then Si.
+In the EDX in Table II was found that main component in magnetite was Fe, but after composite was formed by ratio 1:1 used magnetite as product VBM (P05) was dominated Sat by SiO2 and Al2O3.
+These are zeolite component, so it could predicted that the magnetite may entranced into zeolite pore Mean by tonalized zeolites and iron oxide/zeolite composites, Tesis, Universitas of while the composite which was synthesized by coprecipitation (PH05) the main component was Fe then Si.
 The content of Si in PH05 is higher than PK indicate that magnetite may dominate on surface of composite.